warna720/SweFlix-XBMC-Plugin/README.md

 Plugin is not working anymore
 ===================
 <b>Here is what you can do to revive this plugin:
-* Explain how much you really want this plugin to work
+* Explain to SweFlix crew how much you really want this plugin to work
 * Write a scraper for their website

 SweFlix-XBMC-Plugin